CodingTrain/Intro-to-Data-APIs-JS/README.md

     * What would be good to show?
     * Google sheet integration?
     * p5.js `loadTable()`

+### Databases
+1. Basic MongoDB database?
+2. Saving and retrieving?
+3. Communicating to client JavaScript with `fetch()`?
+4. Database as Service (MongoLabs?
+Firebase?)

 ### Loading Data from an API
 1. CORS!
 Help!